reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 After creating the queue, we need to configure the queue with specific attributes based on our message processing requirements.
 Let us look at some of the properties which we configure:

 **Dead-letter Queue**:A dead-letter queue is a queue that one or more source queues can use for messages that are not consumed successfully.

-Amazon SQS supports dead-letter queues (DLQ), which other queues (source queues) can target for messages that cannot be processed (consumed) successfully.
-Dead-letter queues are useful for debugging our application or messaging system because they let you isolate unconsumed messages to determine why their processing doesn't succeed.
+They are useful for debugging our applications or messaging system because they let us isolate unconsumed messages to determine why their processing does not succeed.

 **Dead-letter Queue Redrive**:We configure a dead-letter queue redrive to move standard unconsumed messages out of an existing dead-letter queue back to their source queues.